Yuma-Tsushima07/aniquotes/README.md

 ##### Result
 ```
 {
-  quote: 'Why do people have to work?
+  "quote": 'Why do people have to work?
 I just want to eat and sleep.
 I should have born as a panda at the zoo.',
-  anime: 'Bakuman',
+  anime": 'Bakuman',
   id: 4136,
   name: 'Kazuya Hiramaru'
 }